-Barnacles are fouling organism that attaches to almost everything and spends its life hitchhiking on the living organism as a parasite.
+Barnacles are fouling organism that attaches to almost everything (on whale, turtles, etc) and spends its life hitchhiking on the living organism like a parasite.
+Barnacles on whale

 - Barnacles are crustaceans that broadly falls in the group with crabs and lobsters.